jamalahmedmaaz/osj-code/april-2012/article.md

 the second installment.
 The promise to cover both types and monads in a single short article seems rather ridiculous in hindsight!

-However, the second part is now here and we'll be looking at lots of interesting topics including lazy evaluation, infinite lists, types and polymorphism.
+However, the second part is here and we'll be looking at lots of interesting topics including lazy evaluation, infinite lists, types and polymorphism.